Motorcycles, Motor Scooters and Mopeds General Information

 - Review the HRS 286-110 regarding permits.
 As part of these rules, note that the permit holder cannot carry passengers or operate a motorcycle during the hours of darkness while learning to ride under a permit.
 The permit may be renewed if the person has taken a skill test prior to the expiration of the motorcycle instruction permit.
 If the permit expires before a skill test is taken at least once, the person must wait three months before applying for another motorcycle instruction permit.

-- Decide whether to take the motorcycle road test OR obtained a waiver from the road test by enrolling in and successfully passing one of the following State certified motorcycle safety courses at the Leeward Community College (LCC) on Oahu or Hawaii Community College (HCC) on Hawaii Island.
-(HCC has currently paused their training.
-Please contact them for updates.)
-Links to LCC and HCC can be found below.
+- Decide whether to take the motorcycle road test OR obtained a waiver from the road test by enrolling in and successfully passing a State certified motorcycle safety course.
+Currently, Leeward Community College (LCC) on Oahu is the only State certified course in Hawaii.
+The link to LCC can be found below.

 Obtaining the motorcycle designation: